rothgar/netdata-wiki/General-Info---node.d.md

 If the config file `/etc/netdata/mymodule.conf` does not give a `enable_autodetect` or `update_every`, these will be added by `node.d.plugin`.
 So you module will always have them.

 The configuration file `/etc/netdata/mymodule.conf` may contain whatever else is needed for `mymodule`.

+### processResponse(data)

+`data` may be `null` or whatever the processor specified in the `service` returned.

+The `service` object defines a set of functions to allow you send information to the netdata server about:

+1. Charts and dimension definitions
+2. Updated values, from the collected values

+ --- INCOMPLETE DOCUMENT ---